Public transport in the Wellington Region

 Public transport in the Wellington Region, branded under the name Metlink, is the public transport system serving Wellington and its surrounding region.
 It is the most used public transport system in New Zealand per capita, (Note: According to data from the Greater Wellington Regional Council, 90% of residents in the Wellington Region used public transport in the 2012/2013 fiscal year, equaling 72 public transport trips taken per capita.
-This compares with the Auckland Region's 47 and the Canterbury Region's 20 per capita trips taken.) and consists of electric and diesel buses, suburban trains, ferries and a funicular (Note: The funicular (Wellington Cable Car) is not a part of the Metlink branding, but is a transport in the Wellington Region.) (the Wellington Cable Car).
+This compares with the Auckland Region's 47 and the Canterbury Region's 20 per capita trips taken.) and consists of electric and diesel buses, suburban trains, ferries and a funicular (Note: The funicular (Wellington Cable Car) is not a part of the Metlink branding, but is a form of transport in the Wellington Region.) (the Wellington Cable Car).
 It also included trams until 1964, and trolleybuses until 2017.

 Buses and ferries are privately owned, with the infrastructure owned by public bodies, and public transport is often subsidised.
 The Greater Wellington Regional Council is responsible for planning and subsidising public transport, and pays around $30 million for bus and train services each year.
 The system covers Wellington City, Lower Hutt, Upper Hutt, Porirua, the Kāpiti Coast and the Wairarapa.